Understanding How eCommerce Merchants Will Be Impacted by New Visa Regulations

 UPDATE: Visa Extends “Zero-Liability” Policy Globally as of August 1

-The April 16, 2016 edition of the Visa Core Rules introduces a broad expansion of the zero-liability policy for cardholders reporting fraudulent activity, which is set to take effect on August 1.
+The April 16, 2016 edition of the Visa chargeback regulations, Visa Core Rules, introduces a broad expansion of the zero-liability policy for cardholders reporting fraudulent activity, which is set to take effect on August 1.

 The following card types are exempt: Visa corporate cards, Visa purchasing cards, and anonymous Visa prepaid cards.

-This new Visa regulation will further complicate matters for merchants, as a global zero-liability policy will incentivize cardholders to file illegitimate chargebacks.
+This new aspect of Visa chargeback regulations will further complicate matters for merchants, as a global zero-liability policy will incentivize cardholders to file illegitimate chargebacks.
 Cardholders are aware of the increased risk of fraud and are quick to recover losses before verifying actual criminal activity.
 Additionally, cardholders could misconstrue the policy as a perceived right to financial compensation through ‘convenient’ chargebacks.

 UPDATE: Visa Changes Merchant's EMV Liability Policy as of July 22

-Under the new provisions, Visa will no longer allow chargebacks originating from counterfeit cards for transactions less than $25.
+Under the new Visa chargeback regulations provisions, Visa will no longer allow chargebacks originating from counterfeit cards for transactions less than $25.

 According to Visa’s statement, chargebacks originating from small transactions “generate a great deal of work and expense for merchants and acquirers, with limited financial impact for issuing banks.”
 In addition, issuers will now only be able to file 10 chargebacks originating from counterfeit card fraud per account.
 Beyond the 10 chargeback credit card and debit threshold, issuers will assume all responsibility for counterfeit card fraud.